 Srinivasa Ramanujan found a lost brother in form of G.H Hardy and then started an exquisite of discoveries and rediscoveries.
 Together they did great discoveries.
 The word spread soon and Srinivasa left for England only to return with an ailing disease.
 His return in 1920 marked the beginning of his bad health, which apparently led to death.

-Srinivasa discovered around 3900 theorems and rewrote hundreds of other existing theorem.
+Srinivasa discovered around 3900 theorems and rewrote hundreds of other existing theorems.
 His untold story is not just inspirational but very much saddening.
 Had he lived the world would have known what infinity actually is and what it tends to depict.
 Today we live in a world where Srinivasa is not very popular but the feature film that debuted at International Film Festival Goa has surely surfaced him as a mathematical genius.
 The world now knows that there was a man who knew what Infinity actually is.

-Movie The Man Who Knew Infinity brings to world the real and most accurate story of Srinivasa Ramanujan; the intricately designed scenes and dialogues help people understand what kind of man Srinivasa was.
+Movie The Man Who Knew Infinity brings to the world the real and most accurate story of Srinivasa Ramanujan; the intricately designed scenes and dialogues help people understand what kind of man Srinivasa was.

-The Personal Life and his Individuality:
+Srinivasa Ramanujan: The Personal Life and his Individuality

-Srinivasa married Janaki Ammal in the year 1909, it was an arranged marriage; Srinivasa’s mother selected the bride for him and ensured that they get married in a low family affair.
+Srinivasa married Janaki Ammal (wife) in the year 1909, it was an arranged marriage; Srinivasa’s mother selected the bride for him and ensured that they get married in a low family affair.
 Srinivasa was happy about the way things were happening in his life.

-A Life Full of Denial and Criticism:
+Srinivasa Ramanujan: A Life Full of Denial and Criticism

 Seven decades after the death of Srinivasa the world realized, how very true and accurate he was with his discoveries and rediscoveries.
 He leveraged the world with a new direction but all this happened only after he was dead.